Canadian charged in Yahoo hacking boasted of extravagant lifestyle

 The targets of Mr. Baratov alleged hacking were Gmail accounts, the indictment said.

-According to property records, Mr. Baratov bought a $642,000 house in the Ancaster sector of Hamilton in September 2015 and co-owns the property with an older couple, Akhmet and Dinara Tokbergenov.
+According to property records, Mr. Baratov bought a $642,000 house in the Ancaster sector of Hamilton in September 2015 and co-owns the property with an older couple, 57-year-old Akhmet Tokbergenov and 47-year-old Dinara Tokbergenov.

 Calls to Mr. Tokbergenov were not answered and his relationship to Mr. Baratov could not immediately be confirmed but U.S. investigators have noted that the latter’s aliases Karim Akehmet Tokbergenov, along with Kay and Karim Taloverov.